 Both mandatory and voluntary notifications are made to the ISU via a digital portal.
 Notified transactions will either be cleared to proceed or "called in" within 30 working days of acceptance of the notification.
 If "called in", the Secretary of State have a further 30 (or 45 if extended) working days to assess the transaction for any potential national security implications.
 In practice, the exercise of information gathering powers, which has the effect of pausing the statutory timetable, could also further extend the total investigation period.

 Once the Secretary of State initiates the assessment, interim orders can be imposed to prevent any national security risks being realised during the course of the assessment period.

 After the assessment is concluded, the Secretary of State must issue its final order, either:

-- where a national security risk has been found to arise:
+- Where a national security risk has been found to arise:

-- blocking a transaction (or requiring unwinding)
+- Blocking a transaction (or requiring unwinding), or

-- imposing conditions to address that risk, which may be "structural" and/or "behavioural", for example:
+- Imposing conditions to address that risk, which may be "structural" and/or "behavioural", for example:

-- restrictions on access to sensitive sites or confidential information
+- Restrictions on access to sensitive sites or confidential information

-- requiring transfers of intellectual property
+- Requiring transfers of intellectual property

-- compliance or monitoring requirements
+- Compliance or monitoring requirements